binkley/homebrewery-files/witch.md

 \page

 - **Ice Knife** <br>
-  _Cold as a witch&rsquo;s teat_ they said.
-Let's prove them right.
+  Did you really say, "cold as a witch&rsquo;s teat?"
+I'll show you what cold is like.

 - **Inflict Wounds** <br>
   A brutal, unassuming touch that rots flesh.